Ford Crown Victoria: LX Sport

-Police Interceptor (1998–2011)
+Crown Victoria Police Interceptor (1998–2011)

-Starting with the 1998 model year, the police version of the Crown Victoria, previously named own Victoria P71, was changed to Police Interceptor, and new rear badging was assigned instead of the standard Crown Victoria badge.
-Though the Crown Victoria badge is still affixed to Police Interceptors equipped with the Street Appearance package for vehicles that require ordinary styling (undercover cars, office/city motor pool, fire departments, etc.).
+Starting with the 1999 model year, the police version of the Crown Victoria, previously named Crown Victoria P71, was changed to Police Interceptor, and new rear badging was assigned instead of the standard Crown Victoria badge.
+However, the Crown Victoria badge was still affixed to Police Interceptors equipped with the optional Street Appearance Package for vehicles that required ordinary styling.